KhronosGroup/OpenCL-ICD-Loader/README.md

 * Some users may prefer to use a CMake GUI frontend, such as `cmake-gui` or `ccmake`, vs. the command-line CMake.

+### Building on QNX

+QNX is using its own build system.
+The proper build environment must be set under the QNX host development system (Linux, Win64, MacOS) by invoking the shell/batch script provided with QNX installation.
+Current building environment under the "build-qnx" supports QNX SDP 7.0, QNX SDP 7.1 and upcoming QNX SDP 7.2.

 ## OpenCL ICD Loader Tests

 OpenCL ICD Loader Tests can be run using `ctest`, which is a companion to CMake.